nnayz/GitGood/README.md

-# GitSum (Work in Progress)
+# GitGood (Work in Progress)

-GitSum is a web application that integrates with GitHub OAuth to provide repository insights, commit analysis, and AI-powered chat about your codebase.
+GitGood is a web application that integrates with GitHub OAuth to provide repository insights, commit analysis, and AI-powered chat about your codebase.
 This project is currently a work in progress.

 ## Overview

-GitSum allows users to authenticate with GitHub, import repositories, and interact with their codebase using AI.
+GitGood allows users to authenticate with GitHub, import repositories, and interact with their codebase using AI.
 The backend is built with FastAPI and the frontend uses React with Vite.

 ## Features